Yrahcaz7/The-Septenary-Forest/docs/milestones.md

 Disable milestone popups by adding `milestonePopups: false` to the layer.

 Additional features:

+- `effect()`: **optional**.
+A function that calculates and returns the current values of any bonuses from the milestone.
+Can return a value or an object containing multiple values.
+Use this along with `milestoneEffect(layer, id)`.

 - `popupTitle`: **optional**.
 The title of the popup generated when the milestone is gotten.
 If not present, the popup's title is "Milestone Achieved!"